Small Intestine MCQ 1-6

 d) Broad spectrum antibiotics are the treatment of choice

-Blind lop syndrome is manifested by diarrhea, steatorrhea, megaloblastic anemia, weight loss, abdominal pain, and deficiencies of the fat-soluble vitamins (A, D, E, and K), as well as neurologic disorders.
+Blind loop syndrome manifests by diarrhea, steatorrhea, megaloblastic anemia, weight loss, abdominal pain, and deficiencies of fat-soluble vitamins (A, D, E, and K), as well as neurologic disorders.

 It is caused by bacterial overgrowth in stagnant areas of the small bowel due to stricture, stenosis, fistulas, or diverticulum.

-Surgical correction of the condition producing stagnation and blind loop syndrome produces a permanent cure and is indicated in those patients who require multiple rounds of antibiotics or are on continuous therapy.
+Surgical correction of the condition producing stagnation and blind loop syndrome produces a permanent cure and is indicated in those patients who require multiple rounds of antibiotics or continuous therapy.

 Bacterial overgrowth can be diagnosed with cultures obtained through an intestinal tube or by indirect tests such as the 14C-xylose or 14C-cholylglycine breath tests.
-Once bacterial overgrowth and steatorrhea are confirmed, a Schilling test (57Co-labeled vitamin B12 absorption) may be performed next, which should reveal a pattern of urinary excretion of vitamin B12 resembling that of pernicious anemia (a urinary loss of 0% to 6% of vitamin B12 compared with the normal of 7% to 25%
+Once bacterial overgrowth and steatorrhea are confirmed, a Schilling test (57Co-labeled vitamin B12 absorption) may be performed, revealing a pattern of urinary excretion of vitamin B12 resembling pernicious anemia.

 Q5.
 What is not true about the immune mechanism in the small intestine?